niravcodes/niravcodes.github.io/_portfolio/humbird.md

 ![](https://nirav.com.np/assets/img/sshot-2.png)

 The design of this webapp is not something I am proud of.
 It looks okay I guess, but there are so many subtle nuances and expressions that I could have put in but I didn't.
 This is of course in line with my objectives but I still feel bad.
 I console myself thinking that I'm saving my best UI/UX work for the software engineering project, merely using this as a stepping stone.

+I decided to completely use HTTPS for this project.
+I used letsencrypt to generate the certificates and verify the domain.
+Letsencrypt is surprisingly easy to set up for single domains.
+I even set up a cron job to auto-renew my expiring certificates.
+But wildcard subdomains presented a hassle.
+My DNS provider's API was not supported for automatic renewal so I had to get down and dirty.
+I suppose if I really wanted to, I could write it but this project is not serious enough to warrant that.